open-contracting/standard/standard/docs/en/04_implementation/01_publication_levels.md

 <span class="lead">Provide machine-readable datasets that contain key information recommended in the Open Contracting Data Standard.</span>

-An example of publication at this level would involve providing a downloadable CSV file of contract information extracted from an existing database seeking to use field names and data structures recommended by OCDS wherever possible.
+An example of publication at this level would involve providing a downloadable CSV file of contract information extracted from an existing database seeking to use, or map to, field names and data structures recommended by OCDS wherever possible.

-The documentation on flat file serialization of the standard may be useful for those seeking to publish at this level.
+The documentation on flat file serialization of the standard, and the [OCDS mapper](https://github.com/open-contracting/mapper), may be useful for those seeking to publish at this level.

 #### Stepping up
-Providing structured data will allow users to perform basic analysis, but until a common standard is used, it will be more difficult to join up contracting information across datasets and to analyse patterns across organisations or sectors.
+Providing structured data will allow users to perform basic analysis, but until a common standard is used, it will be more difficult to join up contracting information across datasets and to analyze patterns across organizations or sectors.
 From structured data, the next step is to map this to the OCDS standard.

 ### ☆ ☆ ☆ Provide structured data using open standards

 <span class="lead">Using the Open Contracting Data Standard model to publish initiation, award, contract and implementation information for each contracting process.</span>

-OCDS provides guidance on the fields to include, and how to structure them so that third-parties can re-use your data effectively.
+OCDS provides guidance on the fields to include, and how to structure them using [a JSON schema](../../schema/reference) so that third-parties can re-use your data effectively.

 Fully compliant OCDS publication involves providing a release of data for every event or change that occurs in the life of a contracting process (e.g. when a tender is issued, an award made, and a contract signed), and then combining these into a summary record.
 This is important to enable tracking of change over time.
 However, there are different paths to take in moving towards this, and technical assistance from the community can be sought to identify the best approach.

-An example of good quality publication at this level might involve regularly generated releases and records published in bulk files for download and also be made available through query interfaces and APIs.
+An example of good quality publication at this level might involve regularly generated releases and records published in bulk files for download and also made available through query interfaces and APIs.

 #### Stepping up
 Using data at custom download locations, or through custom query interfaces, requires users to still manually discover and access data.